 The solar charger also needs to be 12 volts; jet skis use a 12-volt battery.

-Here is the solar battery charger I recommend getting on Amazon (Amazon Link Ad).
+Here is the solar battery charger I recommend getting on Amazon (ad).

 Do not, I repeat, DO NOT buy a solar charger that is over 5-watts.
 Going over this wattage will require a regulator, or else you will fry the battery.
 The great thing about these low wattage solar chargers is that it merely stimulates the battery and that is all you need.
 While a higher wattage will charge the battery but if nothing stops them from charging the battery like a regulator would then the battery insides get cooked.
 You want to stimulate the battery, not charge it.